 Total spent: $93

 On Sunday, I woke up first and cooked breakfast.
 We were generally lazy until around 10am when we got dressed for church.
-We attended the 11am service which was complete by noon.
-We returned home and ate a salad with chicken that I had grilled earlier in the week.
+The 11am service which was complete by noon.
+After the service, we returned home and ate a salad with chicken that I had grilled earlier in the week.

-We returned home, made spaghetti for supper, and spent the evening in watching a movie together.
+Later, we returned home, made spaghetti for supper, and spent the evening watching a movie together.